The World of Peacock Bass

 or Teeny T-300 is to use a count-down retrieve technique and start counting as soon as fly hits the

 water.
 Usually you are casting towards the shoreline and should quickly strip up any slack so your line is taut."
-Larry further explains his tactics.
+Guy further explains his tactics.
 He suggests "playing

 games" with different retrieves while working this count system into every cast.
 That way, you'll know the depth of takes and develop a relationship with the bottom,